atharvaj1234/Bootcamp/Day 4/README.md

 ```

 ## Credits
-- CSS Sessions and Lectures provided by EDBA Academy.
+- JS Sessions and Lectures provided by EDBA Academy.